Pryaxis/TerrariaSourceGetter/README.md

 # Terraria Source Getter

-A shitty useless tool to get compilable decompiled terraria server source code by one-click.
+A shitty useless tool to get compilable decompiled terraria server source code by one click.
 It's a (temporary) alternative of our poor nuked [Sources](https://github.com/Pryaxis/Sources) repo.

-**Warning: Do not look into the code, it will break your mind seriously.**

 ## Usage